-What are the Best Arowana Tank Mates
+What Are the Best Arowana Tank Mates

 Arowanas are tropical freshwater fish, featuring long bodies.
 Generally, they consist of African arowana, Asian arowana, South American arowana, and Australian arowana.
 Arowana fish is fond of slow-moving and acid waters.
 Also, seeing that they are large and aggressive, they are always kept alone.
 But do arowanas feel lonely?
 Or can arowanas be kept with other fish?
 If you are eager to know more and get ready for it, just read on.
 You will get a deeper understanding of the best fish for arowana tank mates.